clembou/github-requests/README.md

 To enable this, you need to create  OAuth applications on Azure and Github, and pass the relevant parameters to the app (see below).

 ## Configure development environment
 to run this application, you need to provide secrets and constants as environment variables.
+An easy way to do this during development is to do it via a [`.env`](https://www.npmjs.com/package/dotenv) file.
+You will need to create the file in `./client/.env`.

-An easy way to do this during development is to do it via an `.env` file.
+in production, you will need to setup the environment variables before building and starting the application.

 See below for an example `.env` file containing the definition for all the variables needed by both the front end and back end code:
 ```